How patients in Swiss psychiatric clinics painted their experience

 Patients did not have a lot of material to create with, however: they drew on cheap paper, packaging, or other improvised surfaces.
 The lack of means is obvious in the exhibition: “The works are presented on small surfaces, and very few colours are used,” says Luchsinger, who senses that the patients wished they had more opportunities.

-The exhibition, which runs until May 19 in Thun’s Kunstmusem, will then travel to Austria and the Lentos Art Museum (June 7 – August 18) and the Prinzhorn gallery in Heidelberg, Germany (October 11 – January 20).end of infobox
+The exhibition, which runs until May 19 in Thun’s Kunstmusem, will then travel to Austria and the Lentos Art Museum (June 7 – August 18) and the Prinzhorn gallery in Heidelberg, Germany (October 11 – January 20).